NxPKG/khulnasoft-docs/content/spectrum/how-to/enable-proxy-protocol.md

 ## Enable Proxy Protocol v2 for TCP/UDP

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login).
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login).
 2. Select **Spectrum**.
 3. Locate the application that will use the PROXY protocol and select **Configure**.
 4. From the dropdown, select **PROXY Protocol v2**.

-When TCP applications are configured to use **PROXY Protocol v2**, Cloudflare will prepend each inbound TCP connection with the PROXY Protocol binary header.
+When TCP applications are configured to use **PROXY Protocol v2**, Khulnasoft will prepend each inbound TCP connection with the PROXY Protocol binary header.

-When UDP applications are configured to use **PROXY Protocol v2**, Cloudflare will prepend the first UDP datagram on a stream with a PROXY Protocol binary header.
+When UDP applications are configured to use **PROXY Protocol v2**, Khulnasoft will prepend the first UDP datagram on a stream with a PROXY Protocol binary header.

 ### The Proxy Protocol v2 Header